Education

 EL 034 – Introduction to the Analysis of Population Epigenomics & Transcriptomics

-next addition: 12-05-2025 to 16-05-2025
+next edition: 12-05-2025 to 16-05-2025

 This course aims to give an introduction into the analysis and interpretation of epigenomics and transcriptomics data in the setting of population-based studies.
 We will introduce both types of omics and discuss their technical background, quality control and normalization, analytical approaches, interpretation of results and follow-up analyses.